pjazdzewski1990/ScalaConsultants.github.io/_posts/11-02-2015-event-sourced-dice-game-part1.md

   tickCancellable.foreach(_.cancel())
   tickCancellable = None
 }

+override def receiveRecover = {
+  // ...
+  case RecoveryCompleted =>
+    if (game.isRunning)
+      scheduleCountdownTick()
+}
 {% endhighlight %}
 [\[GameActor.scala\]](https://github.com/LukasGasior1/event-sourced-dice-game/blob/master/game/src/main/scala/lgasior/dicegame/actor/GameActor.scala#L31)

 ## 3. REST API

 To create new games and pass commands to existing ones, we'll expose a REST API.
-We'll use spray-can as a server with following routes:
+We'll use spray-can as a server with the following routes:

 - POST /game - create new game
 - POST /game/:id/start - start previously created game
 - POST /game/:id/roll/:player - roll request from given player

-I realize last two are not very restful, but for our simple example let's just stick with them.
+I realize last two are not very RESTful, but for our simple example let's just stick with them.

 We'll use the actor-per-request pattern, creating one actor to handle each request.